By Jay Rogers

 It was the invasions of the Vikings or Northmen which forced a union of northwestern Russian principalities under a Scandinavian chieftain named Rurik.
 The very first warlike expeditions of the Vikings had been directed against the Slavs.
 The Vikings established themselves on the east coast of Sweden and sent frequent expeditions to the northern frontier of Russia.

 The Slavs and Finns of northwestern Russia came to have great respect for the bravery and power of the Scandinavians and finally decided to call them to their aid – a move which would protect them from the crueler invasions of the Mongols and Turks.
 They sent to Rurik, a great Scandinavian chief, saying, “Our land is great and has strength in abundance, but it lacks order and justice.
 Come and take possession and rule over us.”

 In response to this invitation, Rurik gathered together his kindred and a company of armed followers, and established himself on the northern frontier of the Slavs.
 He soon became very powerful and about the year 862 made Novrogrod (about 100 miles south of the present St. Petersburg) the capital of an empire stretching from the lakes in the north to the sources of the Dnieper in the south.

 In the meanwhile, two Viking chiefs by the name of Askold and Dir had wrested Kiev from the eastern Slavs and established Scandinavian rule over them.
 The first certain date in Russian history is the year 865, during which Askold led an expedition against Byzantium.
-This expedition was successful, and Askold’s fleet was destroyed in the sea of Marmora.
-The barbarians attributed this disaster to the efficiency of the prayers of the Christians, and, as a result, Askold and many of his followers embraced Christianity.
+Although successful, Askold’s fleet was destroyed in the sea of Marmora and these “barbarians” attributed this disaster to the efficacy of the prayers of the Christians.
+As a result, Askold and many of his followers embraced Christianity.
 In the following year, the Church was established at Kiev.

 Kiev – The First Capital of Russia